ambaye15/AQSM_SW1PerS/docs/instructions.md

-# ATSM_SW1PerS: Instructions for Installation and Use
+# AQSM_SW1PerS: Instructions for Installation and Use

-**Author:**
-**Date:** *
+**Author: Austin MBaye**

 ---

 ## Overview

-**ATSM_SW1PerS** is a Python package for analyzing repetitive motion patterns using pose estimation and topological data analysis.
-It was developed to support the classification and analysis of *Stereotypical Motor Movements (SMMs)* observed in individuals with Autism Spectrum Disorder (ASD).
+**AQSM_SW1PerS** is a Python package for analyzing repetitive motion patterns using pose estimation and topological data analysis.
+It was developed to support the classification and analysis of *Stereotypical Motor Movements (SMMs)* observed in individuals with Autism Spectrum Disorder (ASD), but can be applied to any dataset where one aims to quantify and interpret reccurrent patterns in time series or motion in videos.
 The package provides modules for:

 - Motion tracking
-- Period estimation
+- Sliding Windows Embeddings
 - Persistence diagram computation
 - Topological visualization of time series data